Clonidine use while Breastfeeding

 Summary of Use during Lactation

-Because of the high serum levels found in breastfed infants, possible infant side effects, and the possible negative effects on lactation, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Because of the high serum levels found in some breastfed infants, possible infant side effects, and the possible negative effects on lactation, other antihypertensive agents are preferred, especially while nursing a newborn or preterm infant.
+Clonidine used as a single postpartum dose as a neuraxial analgesia adjunct probably has not been studied, but it may reduce the need for other medications or their dosages, and appears unlikely to affect breastfeeding.

-Maternal Levels.
-In 9 women taking oral clonidine, milk levels were measured on 3 occasions: 1 to 5 days, 10 to 14 days and 45 to 60 days postpartum.
-Average daily dosages and approximate milk levels on the for the 3 measurements were 392 mcg/day and 1.8 mcg/L, 309 mcg/day and 2.9 mcg/L, and 242 mcg/day and 1.9 mcg/L. Using the average milk level data from this study, an exclusively breastfed infant would receive an estimated 4.1 to 8.4% of the maternal weight-adjusted dosage.
+Maternal Levels In 9 women taking oral clonidine, milk levels were measured on 3 occasions: 1 to 5 days, 10 to 14 days and 45 to 60 days postpartum.
+Average daily dosages and approximate milk levels on the for the 3 measurements were 392 mcg daily and 1.8 mcg/L, 309 mcg daily and 2.9 mcg/L, and 242 mcg daily and 1.9 mcg/L. These values were about double those of simultaneous maternal serum concentrations.
+Using the average milk level data from this study, an exclusively breastfed infant would receive an estimated 4.1 to 8.4% of the maternal weight-adjusted dosage.

 In a 4-week-postpartum mother, a milk level of 0.6 mcg/L was found in milk 2.5 hours after a dose while taking a clonidine dosage of 37.5 mcg orally twice daily.
 Based on this single milk level, the authors estimated that an exclusively breastfed infant would receive a maximum 6.8% of the maternal weight-adjusted dosage with this maternal dosage regimen.